Vyral/justin-udy/_posts/2020-05-12-your-may-salt-lake-city-market-update.md

 This is one of the best opportunities we’ve seen for buyers in a long time because there simply aren’t that many buyers in the market to compete against.
 A lot of folks are delaying their purchasing plans because they’re nervous about their job or the market itself.
 With less inventory and the same level of demand, we’re seeing a very strong pricing market.
 Sellers can sell to a great buyer, while buyers have more time to evaluate their purchase.&nbsp;

 This brings me to the last key statistic, which relates to the number of backup offers.
 In general, **the average rate of fallout (i.e., a deal falls through and the home goes back on the market) for all transactions was around 5%, but now it’s around 20%.** Truthfully, this isn’t a bad thing.
-Obviously, it’s stressful if you’re a seller, but we’re finding replacement buyers right away if a deal does fall through.&nbsp;
+It’s stressful if you’re a seller, but we’re finding replacement buyers right away if a deal does fall through.&nbsp;

 The point is that buyers don’t want to put a lot of money into a brand-new property, so sellers need to prepare their home so that it’s market-ready when they list it.
 If certain repairs aren’t done, buyers are more likely than they were before to move on from the property.&nbsp;